Descanonge/neba/docs/source/config/usage.rst

 .. note ::

-    The list of command line arguments is obtained by :meth:`.ApplicationBase.get_argv`.
+    The list of command line arguments is obtained by :meth:`.Application.get_argv`.
 It tries to detect if python was launched from IPython or Jupyter, in which case it ignores the arguments before the first ``--``.

 List arguments
 ++++++++++++++